 This course is intended for those who desire to prepare themselves to become pastors, evangelists, missionaries, Sunday School or lay workers.
-Instruction in Personal Evangelism, Bible History and Geography, Homiletics, Church History, Missions, General History, Christian Evidences, and Music is included in this course.
-Greek, Pastoral Work, Public Speaking, Teacher Training, Biblical Introduction, and Private Music may be elected.
-A minimum of 14 recitations per week is required; a maximum of 18 is permitted.
+Instruction in Synthetic Bible, Doctrine, Exposition, Bible History and Geography, Homiletics, Church History, Missions, General History, Apologetics, and Music is included in this course.
+Greek, Pastoral Work, Typology, Public Speaking, Teacher Training, Personal Evangelism, and Private Music may be elected.
+A minimum of twelve recitations per week is required; a maximum of eighteen is permitted.
+Sixty term hour credits are required for graduation.